ljonesdesign/task-2.1/README.md

 # Simplified Theme for doing task 2.1

-This is your first Web devlopment task which is the 2.1 task.
+This is your first Web Development Section task, which is the 2.1 task.

-Recommended due date:**As soon as possible!** Class will go a lot smoother for you on Wednesday if you get this done before coming.
+Recommended due date:**As soon as possible!**
+Class will go a lot smoother for you on Wednesday if you get this done before coming.

 **If you so desire, you can use this project as a start for the remainder of your web development tasks.**

 *The final due date will be by end of the Web Development Section.*

-In this task you will
+In this task you will:

 * git clone or download this repository to your computer
-* drag the ```index.html``` file into your browser
+* drag the ```index.html``` file into your browser (or you can double-click the index file and it will launch in your default browser.
 * resize the browser so that you can see how the text reflows
 * open up the Atom editor, Choose ```File > Add project folder``` and open the downloaded repository
 * read the ```stylesheet-links.md``` file.
 Link the three css files in your ```index.html``` file.
 DO NOT do this all at once